PowerMAN Frequently Asked Questions (FAQ)

 Does PowerMAN use Wake-On-LAN (WoL)?
 Will WoL work on my network?

-PowerMAN uses two different systems for PC wake-up.
+PowerMAN uses two complementary systems for PC wake-up.

 The scheduled wake-up feature uses the timer built-in to most modern computers.

-This more reliable than WoL techniques and does not require any network communication.
+This is more reliable than WoL techniques and does not require any network communication.

 You can test this feature on a PC by using the SLEEPCHECK or HIBERCHECK commands.